It can be a very scary time if you start bleeding during pregnancy.

 If you are experiencing a miscarriage, unfortunately nothing can prevent it from occurring.
-Whilst it is very disappointing and upsetting, there is nothing you can do but to take care of yourself emotionally and physically.
-Know that you are not responsible for a miscarriage happening, and you would not have done anything to cause it.
-These things can help you to feel more comfortable physically (but cannot prevent a miscarriage from happening) are:
+Although it is very disappointing and upsetting, there is nothing you can do but take care of yourself emotionally and physically.
+You are not responsible for a miscarriage happening, and you have not done anything to cause it.
+You cannot prevent a miscarriage from happening, there are things that will help you to feel more physically comfortable.

 - Hot water bottle for your tummy